User37som/libbitcoin/bx-message-sign.md

 ```
 By signing data provided by another party the signer can prove to that party ownership of a Bitcoin address.
 This can be carried out over a public network and does not risk compromise of the private key of the address.

+The WIF key used in signing must correspond to the Bitcoin address for which validation is required.
+Otherwise validation against that address will fail.
+WIF keys contain a flag indicating whether the corresponding Bitcoin address is derived from the corresponding EC public key in the compressed or the uncompressed format.

 See also [message-validate](bx-message-validate).
 ### Example 1
 ```sh